 What makes a good domain name?
-The best names are brandable and contain keywords.
+The best names are both brandable and contain keywords.

 1. Choose a Brandable Domain

-Link Text gives Value of Keyword in Domain:
+Link Text Will Give Value of Keyword in Domain

 One important reason to use keywords in your domain name is because of anchor text in links.
 Anchor text (or Link text) is the visible, clickable text in a hyperlink.
-“Click Here” is a poor way to create a link… it doesn’t tell the search engines what the link is about.
+“Click Here” is link does not add any SEO value—it doesn’t tell the search engines what the link is about.

-We know that search engines give weight to the keywords used a link.
+Search engines give weight to the keywords used a linkonly .
 Usually, when other sites and blogs link to your site they will use your business name or your domain name as the link text.
 This means that there is value to having keywords in your domain.

 In this video, Google’s Matt Cutts argues for the importance of going with a brandable URL.
 He also announces that Google is going to give slightly less weight to keywords in a domain.

 3. Make sure your domain doesn’t infringe on a brand’s trademark

 Select a domain name that lets you build and market your brand online without infringing on another brand’s trademark.
 Did you know that you can’t have a domain name that contains brand names such as Facebook, Pinterest or WordPress?
 We chose LearnWP and not Learn WordPress for this very reason.